Tikkia & Alu is a traditional Awadhi dish which is delicious and drool worthy!

-While reading Tehzeeb if there is one recipe that haunted me it was tikkia and alu, I have never had it before and the picture in the book looked droolworthy.
-Also the recipe was quite interesting.
-I love aloo and eggs together but I have always made them together in the form of a curry and not a dry sabzi and alu was just that, thin slices of potato and onions cooked with tempered methi seeds and chillies and served with sliced boiled eggs.
-Whats not to like I ask.
+While reading Tehzeeb, if there is one recipe that haunted me it was tikkia & alu.
+I have never had it before and the picture in the book looked drool worthy.
+Also, the recipe was quite interesting.
+I love alu and eggs together, but I have always made them together in the form of a curry and not a dry sabzi.
+In this alu, thin slices of potato and onions are cooked with tempered methi seeds and chillies and served with sliced boiled eggs.
+Whats not to like, I ask?

 The tikkia however had mixed response in the house, there were a set of people like me and MIL who loved it whereas the N and O preferred a plain parantha over tikkia.
 MIL even kept one for later and had it dipped in chai.